-That Minor Variance Application D13-A08-2021 be approved, subject to the following conditions:
+That Minor Variance Application D13-A22-21 be approved, subject to the following conditions:

-- That the variance pertains only to the request as submitted with the application; and, i. - ii.
-That one space in the garage be reserved for the purpose of required parking and for no other use.
+- That the variance pertains only to the request as submitted with the application; - ii.
+That one space in the garage be reserved for the purpose of required parking and for no other use; - iii.
+That the development be substantially in accordance with the information and site plan submitted with the application; and, - iv.
+That failure to comply with and maintain the conditions of the Committee shall render the approval null and void.